 – Helping other testers to get the ideas right after you have got it

-Pradeep is a renowned tester, thinker and thought leader and an international speaker in software testing and problem solving.
+This article is by Pradeep Soundararajan, our guest author at SoftwareTestingHelp.
+Pradeep is a renowned tester, thinker, thought leader and an international speaker in Software Testing and problem-solving.
 He writes a popular blog Tester Tested! and tests, coaches, consults, manages testing and testers.

 Feel free to share your comments/suggestions about this article.